 Then, when you pick up your little baby, be sure to swoop them up in a big hug!

 This activity would work with preschoolers who are a little older than my two year old.
-She really enjoyed the book, Owl Babies, though and we have read it again and again!
+She really enjoyed the book, Owl Babies (affiliate link), though and we have read it again and again!

 Let me know how this tip to help with separation anxiety works with your preschooler!